KhodingNow/KhodingNow/README.md

 < img align='right' src='https://visitor-badge.laobi.icu/badge?page_id=KhodingNow.KhodingNow' />

-I am an Ethical Hacker on GraphQL, Rest API Security, conducting Pentesting on Vulnerable APIs implemented in various programming languages servers.

-I have been programming in Python since 2020.
+I am an Ethical Hacker on GraphQL, Rest API Security, conducting Pentesting on Vulnerable APIs implemented in various programming languages servers.I have been programming in Python since 2020.
+At Microsoft Community, I am a member of  Rust Programming UserGroup - I am experimenting with Rust's serde library (for API Security - titled: Hacking LLMapp_AI_agents - exploring what safety does Rust offer)

 I have a combined 20+ year experience across Corporate_SA including 8 years of running my own Real Estate Franchise in Midrand and Waterfall City - north of JHB.